 “Or the only ones.”
 I blew on my gloved hands and lifted my scarf over my face as a mask.
 The cold seeped into the oblong transporter and chilled my bones to the marrow.
 My Hart parka was not made for this temperature.
 “I wonder if this was as cold as when Robert Scott crossed Antarctica.”

 “Not even close.”
-Mark braced for the approaching summit by lighting a cigarette.
-He exhaled the smoke, which dropped to his lap like a submarine submerging below the sea.
+Mark lit a cigarette and exhaled the smoke, which dropped to his lap like a submarine submerging below the sea.
 “The South Pole gets down to -100 below zero.”

 “Dry or wet.
 This is cold.”
 Mark clapped his gloved hands together.
-We were approaching the summit station.
-He tugged down his cap.
+We were approaching the summit station and he tugged down his cap.